 These strategies can help reduce the appearance of varicose veins.

-- Do not sit or stand motionless for hours, since being still makes it more difficult for your legs to return the blood to your heart.
+- Do not sit or stand motionless for hours since still making it more difficult for your legs to return the blood to your heart.

 - Wear compression socks that put pressure on your legs to help them return blood to your heart instead of letting it pool in your veins.